brainfucksec/kalitorify/README.md

 * "KALI LINUX ™" is a trademark of Offensive Security.
 Please see: https://www.kali.org

-* "Tor" and is a trademark of The Tor Project, Inc..
+* "Tor" is a trademark of The Tor Project, Inc..
 Please see: https://www.torproject.org

 * kalitorify is a KISS version of [Parrot AnonSurf Module](https://github.com/parrotsec/anonsurf), developed by [Parrot Project Team](https://docs.parrotsec.org/developers).
 Thank you guys for give me the way in developing this program.